SansGuidon/bookmarks/OHSHIT.md

 * But allow yourself to optimize the use of your time
 * Family first, work last
 * Protect your time
+* You won't have more time later, so avoid collections of "to do" or "to watch/listen" lists.